 Our broad and deep connections to practicing public historians:

 Our Boston location allows us to develop a rich set of educational and professional opportunities for students.
 We make good use of its hundreds of historic sites, museums, and landscapes, and ensure that students experience and eventually contribute to these venues.
-Program director Martin Blatt and senior scholar William Fowler have several decades of leadership in the Boston and national public history communities, and leverage their extensive professional networks to place students in places where they will learn and thrive.
+Director Martin Blatt and program faculty have several decades of leadership in the Boston and national public history communities, and leverage their extensive professional networks to place students in places where they will learn and thrive.

 Our dynamic faculty: